ave-llan/nmusic/README.md

 nmusic is an object-oriented JavaScript music library for programmatic music composition, **currently in development**.
+It is thoroughly tested and well [documented](api.md).

 ## nmusic

 `nmusic` is a factory method which parses a variety of arguments and returns an immutable object of the appropriate class.